The Age of Consent in CA: California Consent Laws

 The age of consent is the minimum age at which a person is considered legally competent to consent to sexual acts.
 This means that when a person reaches the age of consent, they can legally agree to engage in sexual activity with another person above the age of consent.

-In California, the age of consent is 18 years old.
+In California, the age of consent is 18 years of age.
 This applies to both heterosexual and homosexual conduct.

 Statutory Rape Laws in California law

 Having sex with a minor below the age of consent in California is referred to as statutory rape.
+Violating these laws can lead to serious legal consequences, including imprisonment and mandatory registration as a sex offender.
 The relevant law is California Penal Code Section 261.5, which prohibits sexual intercourse with a minor under the age of 18.

 Some key points about California’s statutory rape law: